jhirota/GZ/README.md

 ## 04_analyze
-This folder performs regression analyses and data visualization by using the build data in 03_build.
+This folder performs regression analyses and data visualization by using the built data in 03_build.

 * GZlist <br>
 Visualizing the cumulative number of the GZ-certified restaurants

 * Vresas <br>
-Performing regression analyses on restraunts' views and human mobility
+Performing regression analyses on restraunt information views online and human mobility

 * Google Mobility <br>
 Performing regression analyses on human mobility in each facility